MicrosoftDocs/visualstudio-docs/docs/xml-tools/debugger-user-interface-xslt.md

 ms.workload:
   - "multiple"
 ---
-# Debugger User Interface (XSLT)
+# Debugger user interface (XSLT)

 This topic describes the debugger windows and dialog boxes.
 It only discusses the user interface pieces that have XSLT-specific debugging behavior.

-For more information, see the [Debugging User Interface Reference](../debugger/debugging-user-interface-reference.md).
+For more information, see the [Debugging user interface reference](../debugger/debugging-user-interface-reference.md).

 ## Locals Window
  The Locals window displays information about any variables defined in the style sheet.
 The Locals window contains three columns of information: